Minthos/sendario-godot/ideas.md

 Buried ruins of ancient civilizations, buried bases and equipment from players who have stopped playing, bones and fossils of prehistoric fauna

+Forests and other biomes with plants and animals

+== Population centers

+All towns have shops, larger ones have factories

+== Logistics

+Slightly more involved than transport tycoon deluxe
+No coverage area, goods have to be physically moved.
+No magical payment for moving stuff, the player buys and sells goods or accepts courier contracts.
+Can ignore passengers and mail, only focus on industry and trade Initially no AI controlled vehicles unless someone contributes a vehicle AI

+== Refining, crafting and construction

+Would be cool to have players build factories from components like storage tanks/depots, conveyors, pipes, moulds/presses/mills/reactors and assembly lines with human or robotic workers
+Not super complicated, just enough to manually configure what goes in and what comes out Initially all of this can be abstracted away and factories can just be gray boxes with loading area in one end and unloading area in the other

+T0:
+- Ore smelter: Turns mineral ores into ingots
+- Refinery: Turns raw hydrocarbons, nitrates and other chemicals into purified versions including fuel and fertilizer
+- Chemical factory: Makes explosives, crafting materials and other interesting chemicals including rubber and silicone
+- Forge: Makes basic metal shapes like railroad tracks, armor plates, structural beams, storage tanks
+- Mechanical factory: Makes mechanical devices like pumps, motors, land vehicles, tools and weapons.
+- Shipyard: Makes boats

+T1:
+- Chip fab: Makes computer chips
+- Electronics factory: Makes drones, small robots and other more advanced electronic devices than can be made in the mechanical factory
+- Rocket factory: Makes spaceships
+- Aerospace factory: Makes aeroplanes
+- Mech factory: Makes large robots and battlemechs

+T0:
+- Coal power plant
+- Hydrocarbon power plant
+- Windmill

+T1:
+- Solar power plant
+- Geothermal power plant
+- Nuclear power plant

+T2:
+- Fusion power plant

+T3:
+- Antimatter synthesizer